 Climate change is one of the gravest issues facing our planet.
-One solution scientists are investigating is how artificial carbon capture trees could help us stop dangerous global warming.
+One solution scientists are investigating is how artificial trees planted to reduce carbon emissions from the atmosphere could help us to stop dangerous global warming.

 CO2 and the Fight Against Climate Change